NSS-Day-Cohort-66/server-side-python-curriculum/book-3-django/chapters/LU_FIXTURES.md

 1. `auth_user` - *which is the authentication table that Django builds for you out of the box.*
 1. `authtoken_token` - *which also is part of the built-in authentication system of Django.*

-Create the following three files with the corresponding contents.
+Create the following two files with the corresponding contents.

 > #### `levelup-server/levelupapi/fixtures/users.json`